afcondon/purescript-d3v6/README.md

   * Open Selection (such as `d3.selectAll('div#hook').append('circle')`), ie starting with d3 itself and going up to the point where you do the data/join
   * Operating Selection (from data.join) -> can produce a Transition
   * Transition -> can yield back to the selection

+CURRENT STATUS - with the StateT tracking the context there doesn't seem to be any need for IndexedMonads actually.
+KISS principle.